 Written By: Ben Cosgrove

 No other publication covered the early days of the Space Race with as much unfettered access to the astronauts and their families as LIFE, and in its Sept.
-14, 1959, issue the editors featured the “fly boys” selected for Project Mercury in a major cover story that, in effect, introduced the septet to the American public in a uniquely up-close and personal way.
+14, 1959, issue the editors featured the “fly boys” selected for Project Mercury in a major cover story.
+Thus did American begin its fascination with the men knows as the Mercury 7: Alan Shepard, John Glenn, Donald Slayton, Gus Grissom, Wally Schirra, Gordon Cooper and Scott Carpenter.

 In the introduction to the multi-part feature itself, meanwhile, the momentous nature of the task ahead was discussed in tones that ranged from the near-poetic to the downright blunt: